housseindjirdeh/angular2-hn-mobiletoolkit/README.md

   + User profiles
  + Application Manifest to allow you to easily install to the home screen of your mobile device where it will launch just like an app, without any browser UI
  + Completely responsive UI that provides a native feel regardless of which device you use
- + Service Worker script that caches application data for fast loading.
+ + Service Worker script that caches assets and application data.
 Pages visited previously will work without an internet connection
   + *Note: Offline capability currently only works in Firefox.
 Chrome offline functionality will be released in the near future*

 ## Installing to your home screen